All in One indicator designed to reveal Market Sentiment.

 Trend Signals - TDI Cross Alert

 When the TDI RSI Price (Green) line and Trade Signal (Red) line crossover, an arrow will appear on the price chart (Pale Green or Pale Red).
-The arrow indicates a crossover based on a shift in sentiment related to current price action.
+The arrow indicates a crossover based on a shift in sentiment related to the current price action.
 Green crossing above Red indicates a potential Long entry; whereas, Green crossing below Red indicates a potential Short entry.

 Trade Signals - MBL Cross Alert